zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay-dxp-on-premises/installing-liferay-on-an-application-server/installing-liferay-on-weblogic.md

 ### Configuring WebLogic's Node Manager

-WebLogic requires a Node Manager to start and stop managed servers.
-Before installing DXP, configure the Node Manager included with the WebLogic installation.
-This is set in the `domains/your_domain_name/nodemanager/nodemanager.properties` file.
-Open this file and set the `SecureListener` property to `false`:
+WebLogic's Node Manager starts and stops managed servers.

+To avoid difficulties running DXP with the encryption requirement enabled in the Node Manager, it's recommended to disable the requirement by setting the following property in the `domains/your_domain_name/nodemanager/nodemanager.properties` file:

 ```properties
 SecureListener=false
 ```

-This setting disables the encryption (SSL) requirement for the Node Manager, allowing it to accept unencrypted connections.
-Although it's possible to run DXP with this property set to `true`, there may be some difficulties doing so.
-Furthermore, if `SecureListener` set to `true`, then configure the machine in the Admin Server's console to accept unencrypted connections from the Node Manager.
-To do this:
+This disables the encryption (SSL) requirement for the Node Manager, allowing it to accept unencrypted connections.
+With the encryption requirement disabled, configure the machine in the Admin Server's console to accept unencrypted connections from the Node Manager:

 1. Log in to the Admin Server and select *Environment* &rarr; *Machines* from the *Domain Structure* box on the left.
 1. Click the corresponding machine in the table and then select the *Configuration* &rarr; *Node Manager* tab.